 - Easily cleanable surface: Glass is easy to wipe down making it a great option for the backsplash where food prep can easily splatter up on the backsplash while cooking.

-- No grout joints to seal - With no grout the glass not only is easier to keep clean, but it does not require sealing of any kind.
-Another trend right now is extending your countertop material up the wall, but most natural stones like marbles and granites will require sealing, while glass will not.
+- No grout joints to seal: With no grout the glass not only is easier to keep clean, but it does not require sealing of any kind.
+Another trend right now is extending your countertop material up to the wall, but most natural stones like marbles and granites will require sealing, while glass will not.

-- Reflectiveness - Light bounces off glass, making it a great option for a kitchen with a lack of natural light.
+- Reflectiveness: Light bounces off of glass, making it a great option for a kitchen with a lack of natural light.

 There is no doubt the glass sheet backsplash is great backsplash option for today's kitchen.
 It is low maintenance, easy to make your own and moderately priced.
 It doesn't get much better than that!